Chart Color Schemes

 Bowden features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Bowden's dwelling structure, as per the latest Census, consisted of 14.2% houses and 85.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in Bowden was at 13.2%, with mortgaged dwellings at 28.0% and rented ones at 58.8%.
-The median monthly mortgage repayment in the area was $1,560, below Adelaide metro's average of $1,562.
+The median monthly mortgage repayment in the area was $1,560, lower than Adelaide metro's average of $1,562.
 The median weekly rent figure in Bowden was $390, higher than Adelaide metro's $320.
-Nationally, Bowden's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Bowden's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing